OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Introduction

-In this work, we take a foreground-first view of physically grounded motion: we generate synchronized multi-view foreground dynamics under explicit physical attributes, and then use them to guide final video synthesis.
-Building on this idea, we propose \textbf{PhysVideo}, a physics-driven framework that enables geometry-aware motion modeling for video generation without explicitly reconstructing 3D geometry.
-PhysVideo adopts a two-stage design.
-In the first stage, \textbf{Phys4View} generates multi-view foreground motion conditioned on a single image, a textual prompt, and explicit physical attributes.
-By injecting physical parameters directly into the attention mechanism and conditioning on control videos constructed from foreground masks and multi-view priors, Phys4View incorporates physical and geometric cues into motion generation.
+In this work, we take a foreground-first view of physically grounded motion: we generate synchronized orthogonal-view foreground dynamics under explicit physical attributes, and then use them to guide final video synthesis.
+Building on this idea, we propose \textbf{OrthoPhys}, a two-stage framework that enables orthogonal-view geometry-guided motion modeling for physically plausible video generation without explicitly reconstructing 3D geometry.
+OrthoPhys adopts a two-stage design.
+In the first stage, the \textbf{Phys4View} module generates orthogonal-view foreground motion conditioned on a single image, a textual prompt, and explicit physical attributes.
+By injecting physical parameters directly into the attention mechanism and conditioning on control videos constructed from foreground masks and orthogonal-view priors, Phys4View incorporates physical and geometric cues into motion generation.
 We further introduce a geometry-aware cross-view attention module together with temporal attention to enhance cross-view alignment and spatiotemporal coherence, enabling simultaneous generation of synchronized four-view videos.
-In the second stage, \textbf{VideoSyn} synthesizes background-aware image-to-video results by leveraging the generated multi-view motion as guidance, allowing the model to learn data-driven foreground--background interactions such as contact, occlusion, and context-consistent motion.
-To support training of the four-view video generation model, we employ a physics engine together with 3D-GS object representations to construct a physics-driven multi-view dataset, PhysMV, which comprises 10K 3D objects and 40K orthogonal video sets, totaling 160K videos.
+In the second stage, the \textbf{VideoSyn} module synthesizes background-aware image-to-video results by leveraging the generated orthogonal-view motion as guidance, allowing the model to learn data-driven foreground--background interactions such as contact, occlusion, and context-consistent motion.
+To support training of the orthogonal-view video generation model, we employ a physics engine together with 3D-GS object representations to construct a physics-driven multi-view dataset, \textbf{PhysMV}, which comprises 10K 3D objects and 40K orthogonal video sets, totaling 160K videos.